 - Public relations and speaking.

 - Coordinate volunteer programs.

-- B.S. degree wildlife/fisheries biology or natural resources, education or related field.
+- B.S. degree in wildlife/fisheries biology or natural resources, education or related field.

-- Many of our information and education staff have expensive public speaking experience and often hold degrees in higher education such as M.S. degrees.
+- Many of our information and education staff have experience in fieldwork, public speaking, communications, and often hold an M.S. or Ph.D. level degree.

 Conservation officers enforce the rules and regulations associated with fish and wildlife.
-The Indiana DNR’s Law Enforcement Division’s mission is to protect, as well as, encourage the wise use of all our natural resources, and to serve the citizenry of the State of Indiana through an aggressive educational campaign and a highly visible law enforcement presence.
-A person wanting to apply to the Conservation Officers Recruit Training School must have an associate’s degree or have completed at least two years of a four year program.
+The Indiana DNR’s Law Enforcement Division’s mission is to protect, and encourage the wise use of all our natural resources, and to serve the citizenry of the State of Indiana through an aggressive educational campaign and a visible law enforcement presence.
+A person wanting to apply to the Conservation Officers Recruit Training School must have an associate’s degree or have completed at least two years of a four-year program.